jonmartin721/VirtualCryptoTrading/README.md

 ### Instructions

 For this application, you should run EchoServer before running EchoClient.
-Just type in "localhost" if you're using the same machine, or you can type in the IP address if you know it.
+Just type in 'localhost' if you're using the same machine, or you can type in the IP address if you know it.

 ### Features

 This is a list of final features.
 They may not be fully implemented yet, but are feasible and will be added by the completion of the project.

 - Secure login info storage and wallet storage
-- Trade Bitcoin, Ethereum, Litecoin, and Bitcoin Cash
+- Trade Bitcoin, Ethereum, Litecoin, Bitcoin Cash, Ripple, Dash, Monero, Neo, EOS, Cardano, Stellar
-- Live data from the Coinbase exchange API
+- Live data from the CryptoCompare API
 - File operations
 - Client/Server architecture
-- Authentication
+- Full BigDecimal for currency support

 Less impressive but still important OOP features: